d3xondev/discord-injector/README.md

 Do not use this repository as a ready-to-run tool against other users.

-## Security Note

-If a webhook, token, credential, or other secret was ever committed to this repository, assume it is compromised.
-Remove it from the repository, rotate or revoke it at the provider, and avoid reusing it anywhere else.

 ## Responsible Handling

 If you fork or study this code, keep it in a controlled environment and remove